ragnarlevi/GTST/ReadMe.md

 ## Usage

-We will go through multiple scenarios: The case when the user has it own networkx graphs, when they are estimated from data matrices, using different kernels and using different MMD estimators.
+We will go through multiple scenarios: The case when the user has its own networkx graphs, when they are estimated from data matrices, using different kernels and using different MMD estimators.

 ```python